 Lyn Beazley AO FTSE FACE CIE (Aust)

-“I am honoured to be Patron of the Reflections Through Reality Foundation.
-The dedicated team is supporting the world class research taking place here in Western Australia to find a cure for mesothelioma.
+“I am honoured to be Patron of Reflections.
+The dedicated team is supporting the world class research taking place here in Western Australia and raising awareness for the younger generations.
 I am proud to be part of the fight to make this cruel disease a thing of our past and not our future.”

 Lyn Beazley AO is a distinguished neuroscientist and educator.